What the Academic Foundations Program Does

 You will be placed in UNIV 106 Critical Text Analysis if:

-Your ACT Reading score is 17 or below, or your SAT Verbal score is 429 or below.
+Your ACT Reading score is 17 or below, or your SAT Evidence Based Reading/Writing score is 479 or below.

 How will this placement affect me?